NeuralNotWorking/NEURAL-NETWORK-FROM-SCRATCH/README.md

 The network was initialised with 4 layers, with first three having ReLu as activating function, to take input as 11 attributes of the wine and output a one-hot encode version of the quality.

 ![image](https://github.com/user-attachments/assets/9ca01ae3-cc5f-4d3c-a7ef-8452f0b1d8bd)
 7 is output dimension instead of 10 because the data only had wine qualities from 3-9.
-Its called a '~~poetic~~' coder's license.
+Its called a ~~poetic~~ coder's license.
 Sorry for the bad joke.

 I was trained for 100 epochs, with a learning-rate of 0.001.
 Accuracy achieved - 91.19%